Plantar Fasciitis: Causes, Symptoms, Diagnosis and Treatment

 How long does a Bruised Heel take to heal?

-A Bruised Heel takes 2-4 weeks to heal if it is managed correctly.
-However, if you continue to aggravate a Bruised Heel by carrying out impact activities, the symptoms can persist and become chronic.
+In our clinical experience, a Bruised Heel takes 2-4 weeks to heal if it is managed correctly.
+However, if you continue to aggravate a Bruised Heel by carrying out impact activities, the symptoms can persist and last up to 12 weeks.

 What is Runners Heel?